1946 United States Senate election in Massachusetts

 The 1946 United States Senate election in Massachusetts was held on November 5, 1946.
 Incumbent Democratic Senator David I. Walsh ran for re-election to a fifth term in office, but was defeated by Republican former Senator Henry Cabot Lodge Jr., who returned from service in World War II.

-A Republican would not win Massachusetts' Class 1 Senate seat again until 2010, when Scott Brown was elected to serve a partial term.
-As of 2022, this remains the last time that a Republican has won a full term in this seat.
+A Republican would not hold this Senate seat until Scott Brown, who was elected to serve a partial term in 2010.
+As of 2023, this remains the last time that a Republican has won a full term in this seat.

 Background

 Henry Cabot Lodge Jr. was elected to two terms in the U.S. Senate in 1936 and 1942, but resigned during his second term to serve in World War II.
 With the completion of the war in Europe, Lodge returned to Massachusetts and to politics.

-David I. Walsh had served four terms in office since his election as an ally of Woodrow Wilson in 1916 but had alienated New Deal supporters by opposing the labor and social reform measures of the Second New Deal.
+David I. Walsh had served four terms in office since his election as an ally of Woodrow Wilson in 1918 but had alienated New Deal supporters by opposing the labor and social reform measures of the Second New Deal.
 He was also embroiled in a personal scandal after the owner of a Brooklyn homosexual brothel allegedly frequented by German spies had sworn under oath that Walsh was his client.
-Though J. Edgar Hoover cleared Walsh of any wrongdoing, the scandal hung over his head.
+Though an official Federal Bureau of Investigation report failed to reveal any wrongdoing, the investigation did find substantial "derogatory information" regarding Walsh, and the scandal hung over his head.